ChongKangRui/Portfolio/content/portfolio/SP_OtherLife.md

 ![](/Portfolio/FYP/Scannermaterial.png)

 The scanning effect could be slightly less tricky compared with highlighting outlines.
-Basically, we just need to get the centre of the scanner and multiply the texture with a sphere mask.
+Basically, program just need to get the centre of the scanner and multiply the texture with a sphere mask.
 By increasing the radians dynamically in material blueprint, a scan effect will be created from the centre of scanner to the maximum amount of scan distance.

 ### 3. Dialogue and Cinematic Text Transformation